Schieck/driftwood-stack/README.md

 - [x] Basic Frontend Setup
 - [x] Makefile to rename for the new entire project
 - [x] Finish first version of the component generator
+- [x] Implemented completely functional frontend and backend using all the tools
+- [ ] Implement the backdoor front-end and improve quality of the search
 - [ ] Adjust prompts for better results
 - [ ] Implement CI/CD with artifacts ready for deploy
-- [ ] Implemented completely functional frontend and backend using all the tools

 ## 🚀 Quick Start